neuefische/wd-flipped-classroom-curriculum/sessions/git-branches-and-prs/README.md

 - [ ] tell the students, that the local main branch needs to be updated
 - [ ] switch to the main branch on the local machine
 - [ ] `git pull` / `git pull -u origin main`
-- [ ] finish the exalidraw sketch and show once more the workflow steps.
+- [ ] finish the excalidraw sketch and show once more the workflow steps.

 ---